Paired Size 4 hooks- 3.5" total length

 By eliminating dangling tail and leg fibers, I have removed the possibility of a fish "tail grabbing" the fly, which often results in a poor connection anyway.
 They have to hit the body, and when they do they cannot avoid the hooks.

 The body of this fly is very thick and bulky.
 It sits halfway between the Trap Rat and the Trap Mouse, providing a solid profile for a hungry predator that is over an inch wide.
-In addition to the bulk of the body, the wide set ears angle just slightly upward to keep the fly from flipping and push a ton of water, making a very attractive wake.
+In addition to the bulk of the body, the angle cut foam back keeps the fly oriented properly on the surface and enhances its wake.

 Although it is bulky, the mouse yarn sheds water and slims down when casting, so this fly provides a much better option than the Trap Rat when casting long distances.
 In addition, it excels in extreme precision fishing around tight structures favored by huge Browns.
 Longer casts can equate to more water covered, which leads to more strikes and landed fish.
-This fly can be easily handled with a 7 or even a 6 weight fly rod.
+This fly can be easily handled with a 7 or even a 6 weight fly rod when needed, though my preference is an 8.